 In terms of compatibility, vMix only operates on Microsoft Windows computers.
 Both the free and paid versions include Dacast in their dropdown menu, allowing you to start streaming in a few minutes.

 Please note that for multi-bitrate streaming either with Wirecast or vMix, you would have to manually configure your encoder as you will need to slightly modify the stream name of your live channel for each bitrate you want to set up.

 To set up a multi-bitrate stream in Wirecast Basic, Wirecast Pro, or vMix, follow these steps:

 Step 1: First, log into Dacast and visit your account backend.
-Click on the live streaming channel you’ll be using for this stream, then on “Encoder Setup.”
+Click on the live streaming channel you’ll be using for this stream, then under the General tab, click on:

 Step 4: Now that you have the video source of your live channel, let’s set up the settings of your live channel.
 In Wirecast, you will want to open the “Output Settings” window.
 This can be done by clicking “Stream,” or via the keyboard shortcut Ctrl + Y (PC) or Cmd + Y (Mac).
 In vMix you will click the gear icon found to the left of the word STREAM and located at the bottom of the layout.

 Step 5: In the window that opens up, you’ll be prompted to select an output destination.
 Select “RTMP Server,” then click OK.

 Step 6: Next, you’ll need to enter the output settings.
-This is where you will have to enter the Stream URL, Stream name, login, and password of your live channel, all available in the window of your Dacast account that you kept open.
+This is where you will have to enter the Stream URL, Stream Name, Login, and Password of your live channel, all available in the window of your Dacast account that you kept open.
 It is pretty easy, you just have to copy-paste the info.
 The tricky part comes with the stream name that you will have to adapt for each bitrate you set up.
-Edit the stream name to match this format: dclive_1_1@123456.
+Edit the stream name to match this format as always:

-Step 7: To ensure a successful live stream, we recommend you the following encoder settings:
+Step 7: To ensure a successful live stream, we recommend you the following live streaming encoder settings: